|Programme Title||VHS Lernportal|

 Yet there are an estimated 6 million adults with low literacy skills living in the country, around half of whom do not speak German as a native language (Grotlüschen et al., 2019).
 This poses a significant challenge for refugees and migrants hoping to integrate into German society, pursue an education and find employment.
 Despite having one of the largest ICT markets in the world – according to 2017 data, 92 per cent of households in Germany had access to a computer (World Bank, 2020b) and an internet connection (World Bank, 2020c) – Germany is afflicted by a digital divide, with users of other languages largely underrepresented online (Wiggers, 2017).
 Refugees in Germany rely on ICT as a path to social inclusion and community-building, financial well-being (via access to mobile banking), labour markets, education, and healthcare data (Patil, 2019).
 Refugees typically work in lower-paid jobs, which have been hit hardest by the COVID-19 pandemic, leading to a large increase in unemployment and higher demand for German language learning (Keita and Dempster, 2020).

-In 2018, The German Adult Education Association (DVV International) created a learning portal, the VHS Lernportal, to serve Germany’s 900+ adult education centres.
+In 2018, The German Adult Education Association (DVV Germany) created a learning portal, the VHS Lernportal, to serve Germany’s 900+ adult education centres.
 The VHS Lernportal provides free online German as a second language, literacy and basic skills courses for migrants.
 The curriculum is designed to be used either by facilitators in classrooms as a teaching tool or for self-study by individuals on a mobile device.
 The portal has even been made available on Facebook and social media platforms.
 It is optimized for a blended learning approach and can be used offline.
 It is also available in 18 languages to help learners manage their own language learning process independently through the use of digital media.

 Overview of the programme

 The VHS Lernportal enables learners to acquire literacy skills (basic, digital, family and health literacy) in a multilingual and lifelong learning context.
 It has a particular focus on refugees, migrants, and women and girls.
 Successful completion of VHS Lernportal courses can be documented, meaning that learners can show evidence of their achievements to potential employers and/or educational institutions.
-DVV International plans to create its own examinations in the near future.
+DVV Germany plans to create its own examinations in the near future.

 The platform is designed to be easy to navigate and compatible with smartphones or other mobile devices.
 Units comprise 12 lessons, each containing up to 80 individual exercises.
 Learners earn ‘badges’ as they progress through the materials.
 The VHS Lernportal supports learners on a continuous basis and incorporates real-life scenarios into the programme units.
 Learners are guided through German language skills including reading, writing, speaking and listening.